How leaders can address defensiveness in the workplace to foster productivity and harmony

 No one gets up at the start of the day thinking, “I sure hope I get criticized today!”
 We like to think of ourselves as good people.
 When someone tells us we’ve messed up or done harm, we want to preserve our sense of self-worth.
 Our first response may automatically be defensive.
 That’s important to understand about ourselves and others.

 It takes real effort to build a culture where criticism is candid and caring.
-Here’s a checklist of questions to help assess your workplace culture:
+Here’s a checklist of questions to help assess this aspect of your company’s culture:

-- How well do the leaders at the very top deal with organizational errors or shortcomings?
-Do they take responsibility, apologize and take action?
+- How well do the top leaders deal with organizational errors or shortcomings?
+Do they take responsibility, apologize and act?

 - How is failure handled?
-I don’t mean dishonesty, negligence or egregious behavior.
-I mean new programs that didn’t flourish.
-Budget targets that were missed because of exceptional circumstances.
-Honest misunderstandings of messages or priorities.
-Are people publicly excoriated, or do we turn negative experiences into lessons for next time?
+Are people publicly criticized, or do we turn negative experiences into lessons for next time?

 - Do we debrief after programs or projects — or at team meetings — by asking, “What worked?
 What needs work?”

 - What do we do with criticism?
-If it’s a quick and easy fix, do we seize the moment, or do we get bogged down in a bureaucratic process?
-If it’s a big issue with many stakeholders, do we explain our plan for addressing it and a timeline for reaching a solution?
+If the situation presents a quick and easy fix, do we seize the moment, or do we get bogged down in a bureaucratic process?

 - What do we reward?
 If collaboration isn’t woven into our job descriptions and evaluations, we’re making silos, and defensiveness, more likely.